Economics

 Graduate Study

-Students who anticipate graduate study in economics should take the Calculus sequence in the Mathematics department (MATH 1350, 1360, 2370), Linear Algebra (MATH 2250), and Mathematics for Economists (ECON 4425) if offered.
+Students who anticipate graduate study in economics should take the Calculus sequence in the Mathematics department (MATH 1350, 1360, 2370) and Linear Algebra (MATH 2250).

 Integrated Writing Requirement